-A Fire Inspector I candidate shall have successfully completed the required WTCS Fire Inspector I course, or an equivalent course approved by WTCS Fire Service Education Director.
+• A Fire Inspector I candidate shall have successfully completed the required WTCS Fire Inspector I course, or an equivalent course approved by WTCS Fire Service Education Director.

-- A Fire Inspector I candidate shall attain a grade of 70 percent or higher on the written examination. - A Fire Inspector I candidate should have completed the self-study element outlined in the WTCS FSEO Fire Inspector I Certification Preparation Guide http://mywtcs.wtcsystem.edu/fire-service/fire-certification/preparation-guides. - A Fire Inspector I candidate shall have paid the current practical skills fee to the examination Site Coordinator.
+- A Fire Inspector I candidate shall attain a grade of 70 percent or higher on the written examination. - A Fire Inspector I candidate should have completed the self-study element outlined in the WTCS FSEO Fire Inspector I Certification Preparation Guide. - A Fire Inspector I candidate shall have paid the current practical skills fee to the examination Site Coordinator.

-• The course required by the authority having jurisdiction for Fire Inspector I certification training is the 60-hour, Fire Inspector I course developed by WTCS FSEO.
+• The course required by the authority having jurisdiction for Fire Inspector I certification training is the 60hour, Fire Inspector I course developed by WTCS FSEO.
 The course also requires successful completion of the Job Shadow process.